Blue Sky Tower

-The Blue Sky Tower (Хөх тэнгэр цамхаг) is a mixed-use 25 story, 105 meters (344 ft) tall steel and glass skyscraper that stands just to the south of Sükhbaatar Square in Mongolia's capital Ulaanbaatar.
-It houses a 200-room hotel, luxury apartments, restaurants, as well as office and conference spaces.
+The Blue Sky Tower (Mongolian: Хөх тэнгэр цамхаг) is a 25-story, 105 m mixed-use skyscraper located directly south of Sükhbaatar Square in Ulaanbaatar, the capital of Mongolia.
+The skyscraper serves as a prominent landmark and contains a 200-room hotel, luxury apartments, various restaurants, and multiple office and conference spaces.

 History

 Construction on the skyscraper, designed in cooperation with a South Korean company, began in 2007 but was temporarily suspended during the political tensions that followed Mongolia's legislative election in June 2008.
-Upon its completion in 2009, Blue Sky Tower was the tallest building in Ulaanbaatar but has since been overtaken by other buildings erected as part of the city's construction boom.
+Upon its completion in 2010, the Blue Sky Tower became the first modern glass skyscraper in Mongolia and stood as the second-tallest building in the country, ranking immediately behind the Central Tower, a 107.5 m skyscraper completed in 2009.

 Architecture

-The skyscraper consists of a curtain wall made of blue tinted glass in reference to Mongolia's moniker as "the land of the eternal blue sky", but also as a signal to foreign corporations of Mongolia's transparency and openness to business.
-Blue Sky Tower serves as a landmark that dominates the central Ulaanbaatar skyline thanks to its location and distinctive shape.
-Designed in the style of a sail or fin, it appears to be modeled after the Burj Al Arab in Dubai.
-Mongolians often refer to it derisively as "the meat cleaver" or "the sail boat" and the purpose of a sea-themed edifice in the capital of a landlocked country is unclear.
+The skyscraper features a curtain wall of blue-tinted glass, a design choice intended to reference Mongolia's moniker as "the land of the eternal blue sky" while signaling the nation's transparency and openness to international business.
+Due to its strategic location and unique silhouette, the tower stands as a prominent landmark in the Ulaanbaatar skyline.
+The design, which resembles a sail or fin, is often compared to the Burj Al Arab in Dubai.
+Local residents frequently refer to the building as "the meat cleaver" or "the sailboat," often noting the contrast of a sea-themed structure in a landlocked nation.